Q: How can I apply to the University of Maryland (UMD)?

 Q: How and when will I find out about if I received a scholarship?

-For admitted student who applied by the November 1 priority deadline, financial aid decisions will be released electronically by April 1.
-Student awarded a merit scholarship will receive a notification in the mail by April 1.
+For admitted students who applied by the November 1 priority deadline, financial aid decisions will be released electronically by April 1.
+Student awarded a merit scholarship will receive an email notification April 1.
 Admitted students who applied by the January 20 regular deadline are not considered for merit scholarships.
 You can view your financial aid status online and visit the Office of Student Financial Aid website for more information.

 Q: What are the residency requirements for in-state tuition?